 In the early hours of March 26, 1971 Father of the Nation Bangabandhu Sheikh Mujibur Rahman proclaimed country’s independence following the heinous attack on unarmed Bangalees by Pakistan forces on the midnight of March 25.

-Jamaat-e-Islami opposed the independence of erstwhile East Pakistan and formed militias such as Razakars, Al-Badr and Al-Shams which massacred Bangalee civilians, particularly religious minorities.
+Jamaat-e-Islami opposed the independence of erstwhile East Pakistan and formed militias such as Razakars, Al-Badr and Al-Shams which massacred Bangalee civilians.

 Bangladesh gained independence after a nine-month bloody war against Pakistan through supreme sacrifices of three million people.
-Two million women also lost their chastity during the war.
+Two lakh women also lost their chastity during the war.

-With the declaration of independence on this day in 1971, people took up arms to free the country from the clutches of Pakistan and eventually liberated the soil of the land on December 16.
+With the declaration of independence on this day in 1971, people took up arms to free the country from the clutches of Pakistan and eventually liberated the soil of the land on December 16 of that year.

-The national flag will be hoisted atop the government, semi-government and private buildings on the occasion.
+The national flag was hoisted atop the government, semi-government and private buildings on the occasion.

-Public buildings and places will be illuminated and decorated with buntings and festoons.
+Public buildings and places have been illuminated and decorated with buntings and festoons.

 Improved food will be served in hospitals, jails, orphanages, vagrant homes, Muktijoddha Kendra and charity homes.